The Luciferian Social Contract

 Design for appetite.
 Deny the crusade.
 Keep the lights on.

-• Harvest the waste.
-When corruption surfaces, we extract value (information, restitution, monetary drains) and reinvest in the floor.
+Harvest the waste.
+When corruption surfaces, extract value—information, restitution, monetary drains—and reinvest in the floor.
+Make failure pay rent.

-• Offer a track your town actually needs (clinic shifts, water repairs, disaster drills, mentoring).
+You can offer a track your town actually needs—clinic shifts, water repairs, disaster drills, mentoring programs.
+Build proof of concept with receipts.

-We can keep worshipping Constitution v1.0 because “Founding Fathers,” or we can ship the update.
-They didn’t have Starship Troopers.
+Or you can keep worshipping Constitution v1.0 because "Founding Fathers," waiting for the next charisma collapse to burn through another cycle.
+They didn't have Starship Troopers.
 We do.
 We know the power of distinguishing between civilians and citizens.
-Route power through service, put dignity at the floor, and end governance by spectacle.

 More will be revealed.